Brazil pay heavy price for tactical naivety, immaturity

 The result shocked the footballing world.

-Brazil were pre-tournament favourites and not just as they were hosts and because no European team have ever won the World Cup in the Americas.
+Brazil were pre-tournament favorites and not just as they were hosts and because no European team have ever won the World Cup in the Americas.

 They arrived having won their previous nine matches, with a settled squad and an experienced manager who led them to the World Cup in 2002.